 Soup is a wonderful expression of love.
-Handcrafted with the intention of serving up a little homespun goodness, it is a nurturing expression of care and kindness.
-And postpartum recovery recipes can be the ideal expression of this kind of care.
+Handcrafted with the intention of serving up a sprinkle of love, it’s also a nurturing expression of care and kindness.
+And these postpartum soup recipes can be the ideal expression of this kind of care.

 After a woman gives birth, her body is in desperate need for restorative foods to replenish all that she has lost.
 Ideally the new mama is lying in with her new baby and taking care of her recovering body naturally.